School of Social Work

 Master of Social Work

-The Master of Social Work program at Texas A&M University-Commerce is designed to meet the educational needs of advanced level social workers.
+The Master of Social Work program at East Texas A&M University is designed to meet the educational needs of advanced level social workers.
 The program is fully accredited by the Council on Social Work Education (CSWE).
 All MSW graduates are eligible to sit for the State of Texas LMSW licensure testing.
 The program follows an advanced generalist practice model.

 Admission